WHS-PRO-015 Field Trip Procedure

 - Consulting with the communications person in the development of the communication plan;

-- Ensuring the communication person is aware of the status of the trip (i.e. left for / returned from field trip) including updating the status on the field trip system;
+- Ensuring the communication person is aware of the status of the trip (i.e. left for / returned from field trip);

 - Identifying field trip specific training and competency requirements for participants as part of the field trip planning process;